About the Author

 He has written for The Globe and Mail, The Victoria Times Columnist, The Westerly News and The Sound Magazine.

-Michael has worked for a number of environmental organizations including The Friends of Clayoquot Sound, River Network, the Nature Conservancy of Canada and Pacific Wild Alliance.
+Michael has worked for a number of environmental organizations including The Friends of Clayoquot Sound, River Network, the Nature Conservancy of Canada and is currently with Pacific Wild Alliance.

 These days, he writes from his lookout on Christmas Hill and lives with his husband, Bernard, in Victoria, British Columbia.